 There is no age limitation on beginning flight lessons with a certified flight instructor, and there is no maximum age for acquiring a private pilot certificate.
 The FAA requires an individual to be at least 16 years of age to operate an aircraft solo and 17 years of age to obtain a private pilot certificate.
 Once someone has this certificate, they may exercise the privileges of that certificate as long as they continue to get a medical certificate and a biannual flight review.

 There are a lot of variables that affect the cost of learning to fly, including the frequency of flight lessons, the type of aircraft in which you choose to do your training and its availability for scheduling, and the learning curve of each individual .
-A rough estimate to obtain your Private Pilot certificate is around $10,000.
+A rough estimate to obtain your Private Pilot certificate in an airplane is in the range of $7,000 to $10,000.
+For a helicopter Private Pilot certificate the total cost can range between $25,000 to $30,000.
 Less if you can commit more time - more if you need to spread it out.
 Don't be fooled by those schools who base their cost estimates on the minimum time required by the FAA - only an extremely small fraction of people seeking their pilot's certificate complete it in under 45 hrs.
 Can you do it in that short of time?
 Yes, you can; but only if you have no constraints on time or budget.

 The same variables that affect the cost of learning to fly will affect the time it takes to earn your certificate.
 The Federal Aviation Regulations state that a person who applies for a private pilot certificate must log at least 40 hours of flight time.
 The national average is somewhere between 50-60 hours for a typical student, 60-70 hours for those with a full-time job.
 These flight hours can be spread over a time span of several months to a year or more.
 You and your instructor will determine the best training schedule for you, including frequency and length of individual lessons.